-Blue Cross Blue Shield of Massachusetts, on behalf of your employer group, will reimburse you up to \$200 per participant and up to \$400 per family each calendar year for costs you pay to participate in a qualified fitness program.
-A qualified fitness program is either: a full service health club where you use a variety of cardiovascular and strength-training equipment for fitness; or, a fitness studio where you take instructor-led group classes for cardiovascular and strength-training such as yoga, pilates, zumba, kickboxing, cross-fit, and indoor cycling/spinning; sports/gymnastics camps, teams, or leagues; instructional dance studios; social activity clubs (such as ski, tennis, hiking, running/racing); pool-only facilities; ski passes; martial arts schools; and new cardiovascular home fitness equipment.
+- Full-service health clubs where you use a variety of cardiovascular and strength-training equipment for fitness. - Fitness studios where you take instructor-led group classes such as yoga, pilates, zumba, kickboxing, cross-fit, and indoor cycling/spinning; sports/gymnastics camps, teams, or leagues; instructional dance studios; social activity clubs (such as ski, tennis, hiking, running/racing); pool-only facilities; ski passes; and martial arts schools. - Virtual/online memberships, subscriptions, programs, or classes for fitness using a digital platform. - Cardiovascular and strength-training equipment for fitness that is purchased for use in the home.
+This reimbursement is not provided for items that are considered to be recreational equipment and/or sports equipment (such as kayaks, inline skates, ice skates, trampolines, and fitness clothing).